RocketMaster404/Individuellt-projekt---Biblioteket/README.md

 After the user has logged in, they are sent to the main menu.
 They can choose an option 1-5 depending on what the would like to do.

+Menu
+1. Visa Böcker
+2. Låna bok
+3. Lämna tillbaka bok
+4. Mina lån
+5. Logga ut

+1. Visa Böcker
+Shows the user all the books in the library
+2. Låna bok
+The user can choose an avalible book to borrow
+3. Lämna tillbaka bok
+The user can return a borrowed book
+4. Mina lån
+Shows the user what books the y have borrowed.
+5. Logga ut
+The user returns to the log in screeen.
+The have 3 tries to completed the login in - if failed the program shuts down.

 My solution.
 I choose to work with parallel arrays since all arrays had a fixed number of five.